ava-labs/teleporter/contracts/src/CrossChainApplications/NativeTokenBridge/README.md

 The native-to-native bridge is implemented using two primary contracts.
 - `NativeTokenSource`
     - Lives on the `Source chain`.
 Pairs with exactly one `NativeTokenDestination` contract on a different chain.
-    - Locks and unlocks tokens on the Source chain corresponding to mints and burns on the destination chain.
+    - Locks and unlocks native tokens on the Source chain corresponding to mints and burns on the destination chain.
     - `transferToDestination`: transfers all tokens payed to this function call to `recipient` on the destination chain by locking them and instructing the destination chain to mint.
 Optionally takes the address of an ERC20 contract `feeContractAddress` as well as an amount `feeAmount` that will be used as the relayer-incentivisation for the teleporter cross-chain call.
 Also allows for the caller to specify `allowedRelayerAddresses`.
     - `receiveTeleporterMessage`: unlocks tokens on the source chain when instructed to by the `NativeTokenDestination` contract.
 - `NativeTokenDestination`
     - Lives on the `Destination chain`.
 Pairs with exactly one `NativeTokenSource` contract on a different chain.
-    - Mints and burns tokens on the Destination chain corresponding to locks and unlocks on the source chain.
+    - Mints and burns native tokens on the Destination chain corresponding to locks and unlocks on the source chain.
     - `transferToSource`: transfers all tokens payed to this function call to `recipient` on the source chain by burning the tokens and instructing the source chain to unlock.
 Optionally takes the address of an ERC20 contract `feeContractAddress` as well as an amount `feeAmount` that will be used as the relayer-incentivisation for the teleporter cross-chain call.
 Also allows for the caller to specify `allowedRelayerAddresses`.
     - `receiveTeleporterMessage`: mints tokens on the destination chain when instructed to by the `NativeTokenDestination` contract.